kiyoon/nvim-hand-gesture/README.md

-# Hand Gesture Experiment for Neovim
+# Hand Gesture for Neovim

 Use your webcam to unlock hand gesture recognition to control Neovim!